 In October, authorities said Puroll was telling the truth about how he was wounded.
 They presented evidence from a follow-up investigation provoked by a media report that challenged the deputy's version of events.

-"Many have suggested a conspiracy, [that] somehow our deputy shot himself," Pinal County Sheriff Paul Babeu said at a press conference Thursday.
+"Many have suggested a conspiracy, (that) somehow our deputy shot himself," Babeu said at a press conference October 7.
 "People weighed in that weren't from Arizona ... and it put that question of doubt in the public's mind that there's something here to look at."

-In an article last month, The Phoenix New Times cited forensic experts who challenged the account of Deputy Louie Puroll, who said he was shot in the central Arizona desert from a distance by an illegal immigrant with an AK-47.
+In September, The Phoenix New Times cited forensic experts who challenged the account from Puroll, who said he was shot in the central Arizona desert from a distance by an illegal immigrant with an AK-47.
 Two experts were quoted by the New Times as saying the evidence suggested Puroll had been shot at very close range.

-The Pinal County Sheriff's Office said Thursday that new testing on the bullet-torn shirt Puroll was wearing on the day of the April shooting had ruled out a close-range shot.
+The Pinal County Sheriff's Office said in October that new testing on the bullet-torn shirt Puroll was wearing on the day of the shooting had ruled out a close-range shot.

-The New Times allegations provoked the sheriff's office to reopen its investigation into the case "to maintain transparency," according to the sheriff's office statement, and "to prove without question that the weapon fired at Deputy Puroll was not a 'contact wound.' "
+The New Times allegations provoked the sheriff's office to reopen its investigation into the case "to maintain transparency," according to the sheriff's office, and "to prove without question that the weapon fired at Deputy Puroll was not a 'contact wound.' "

 "This testing further confirms that the gunshot wound was not a close contact shot as had been reported by the two doctors through a local media entity," the statement said, referring to The Phoenix New Times.

-Asked at Thursday's press conference if he was anxious about how the tests would come back, Puroll said no.
+Asked at an October press conference if he was anxious about how the tests would come back, Puroll said no.